-DAY 1: Arrival to Kansai Airport, We meet and greet our very friendly tour guide then proceed to our hotel — Bellevue Garden Hotel.
+DAY 1: Arrival at Kansai Airport, We meet and greet our very friendly tour guide then proceed to our hotel — Bellevue Garden Hotel.

 Day 4: Bullet train from Shin-Osaka to Shizuoka station took us only 2 ½ hours, but the tour guide told us if by land it would take us about 6-7 hours.
 We were instructed to prepare for an overnight bag because we cannot carry our big luggage inside the train and it will be sent via Van/ Truck.
 We had lunch at Kameya (Udon & Tempura Set Menu).
 Then proceed to Gotemba Shopping Outlet after that we went to Mount Fuji and went up to the 5th level, and we were not able to see the beauty of Mt.
 Fuji because it was so foggy and snowing.
 Check-in at Resorpia Atami Hotel.

-Day 6: (FREE DAY) A college friend who now resides in Tokyo with his Wife and Kids accompany us in our free day.
-We went to Akihabara Electric Town, Ueno Ameyoko Shopping District, Ginza Street, Yokohama Minato Mirai, Shibuya, Tokyo Tower and Motomachi Chukagai.
-Our tour guide was impressed because we cover a lot of tourist attraction on our free day.
+Day 6: (FREE DAY) A college friend who now resides in Tokyo with his Wife and Kids accompany us on our free day.
+We went to Akihabara Electric Town, Ueno Ameyoko Shopping District, Ginza Street, Yokohama Minato Mirai, Shibuya, Tokyo Tower, and Motomachi Chukagai.
+Our tour guide was impressed because we cover a lot of tourist attractions on our free day.
 Check-in at Shin Takanawa Hotel.

 Day 8: Fly back to Manila.